fakeshadow/pixel-psn/README.md

 ### Setup:
 1. clone this repo

 2. go into the folder and run

    npm install

 3. Rename .env_sample to .env and change whatever params you want

 4. npm start

+### Addtional Setup:
+1. install mongoDB

+2. create a databse called "psn" and setup a user password for it.

+3. change the DATABASE setting in .env file according to your previous setting.

 ### API endpoints: